Nights-Software/ns-docs/resources/naturalDisasters.md

 1. Weather script compatibility is found in 2 resources: qb-weathersync and vSyncR.
 We have made edits of these open source assets and offer you these for free.
 Claim them via our discord in a channel called #free-files!
 Click the button below this page to join the discord.

+## Recommended!

+* https://store.ea-rp.com/package/5131340 - Natural Disasters (Purchase this one, do not install, you need this one to buy the DLC, but can install just the DLC for it all to work )
+* https://store.ea-rp.com/package/5154004 - Natural Disasters DLC 1 (Install this one)
+* https://store.ea-rp.com/package/5030134 - Air Raid Sirens, for the nice integration.
+(Install this one)

 ## Support

 Read through the instructions again if you have not managed to install the resource.
 Can't get it to work still?